 In her life, June C. Allcott was a gardener of friendships.
 She explored the world as a traveler, weaver of baskets, culinary adventurer, designer of jewelry and clothes, guidance counselor at UNC, computer explorer, music and art lover, and friend.
 She had a particular place in her heart for those interested in the health fields.
 June developed a keen sense of the characteristics and values that naturally imbue people who make a difference in the helping professions.
 The June C. Allcott Fellowship identifies students who exemplify the ability to make helping connections with people.

-Two June C. Allcott Fellowships in Allied Health are awarded to those students who apply and demonstrate exemplary, ongoing, or new community service.
-Financial need will be considered.
-The Fellowship is valued at $3,500 for the school year.
+The June C. Allcott Fellowship in Allied Health is awarded to student (s) who apply and demonstrate exemplary, ongoing, or new community service.
+The number of Allcott Fellowships awarded each year is determined by the amount of funds generated by the Allcott Scholarship Endowment.
 The proceeds of the award may be used by the student to assist with his or her tuition and community service work as they see fit.

 Allcott Fellowship recipients are expected to represent the Department of Allied Health Sciences at the School of Medicine Community Service Day by presenting a poster on their contribution to community service.

 How to Apply:

 The Thorpe/Mitchell Fund seeks to increase the diversity of underrepresented minority students into the diagnostic and therapeutic disciplines at the University of North Carolina at Chapel Hill's Department of Allied Health Sciences.
 The fund provides scholarships and is important in the development of a flexible, coordinated, and collaborative pathway for recruiting, retaining, and graduating underrepresented minority students from the Allied Health Sciences.
 In addition, the fund will support faculty diversity leadership development in order to enhance the presence of underrepresented minority students in the department.